+TABLE 30

-TABLE 30: Aquatic Life Water Quality Criteria for Toxic Pollutants
+Aquatic Life Water Quality Criteria for Toxic Pollutants

 Effective [EPA Approval XXXXXX]

 Aquatic Life Criteria Summary

 The concentration for each compound listed in Table 30 is a criterion not to be exceeded in waters of the state in order to protect aquatic life.
 All values are expressed as micrograms per liter (µg/L).
 Compounds are listed in alphabetical order with the corresponding information: the Chemical Abstract Service (CAS) number, whether there is a human health criterion for the pollutant (i.e. “y”= yes, “n” = no), and the associated aquatic life freshwater and saltwater acute and chronic criteria.
 Italicized pollutants are not identified as priority pollutants by EPA.